Snisen-dev/devops24/examinations/05/README.md

 What is the disadvantage of having a task that _always_ makes sure a service is restarted, even if there is no configuration change?

+Answer: If you allways have a task that restarts the service it is a waste of time if the service dont have to be restarted.
+It may also cause operational disruptions for the service.

 # BONUS QUESTION

 There are at least two _other_ modules, in addition to the `ansible.builtin.service` module that can restart a `systemd` service with Ansible.
 Which modules are they?

+Answer: "ansible.builtin.systemd" and "ansible.builtin.command".